 There's a camera on the front and the back of the Fusion, as well as the usual small, square monochrome screen on the front which will show basic information during shooting, just like the Hero does.
 The one thing it doesn't have is a touch screen or viewfinder.
 Arguably, having one on a 360-degree system doesn't make any sense, so it's a fair omission.

-Using the usual mounts, you can attach the Fusion to most of the existing selection of GoPro accessories, although due to its size, it obviously won't fit in the Karma mount.
+Using the usual mounts, you can attach the Fusion to most of the existing selection of GoPro accessories as well as some new custom designed ones, although due to its size, it obviously won't fit in the Karma mount.
 That means no drone flying for this gadget just yet.

 GoPro Fusion preview: Cameras and OverCapture